EtsyRob/EtsyClient/README.md

 - Some unit tests actually hit the internet for test data.
 If more time allotted, something like [OHHTTPStubs](https://github.com/AliSoftware/OHHTTPStubs) could be utilized to mock the web requests.
 This makes tests both run faster and more reliably.

 - The initial loading state of the table is empty.
 It would be nice to have some design shown when their has not yet been data loaded.

+- There are no spinners on the tableView.
+Depending on network lag, it would be nice to see a spinner whenever the user has submitted a search and is no longer typing.
+I normally manage this with a state machine.
+When states change, the UI updates to hide/show spinners.